McMIllan-Lab/electric_signal_analysis/README.md

 The signal is taken with an electrode, amplified, and recorded in a portable MP3 recorder.

 ## gymnotSignalAnalysis.R
-This is a collection of functions in R built to automatically analyze sound recordings of the electric signal of the pulse-type electric fish Brachyhypopomus.
+This is a collection of functions in R built to automatically analyze sound recordings of the electric signal of the pulse-type electric fish <i>Brachyhypopomus</i>.
 It requires the R package tuneR (by Uwe Ligges) to read in sound recordings.

 ### Function breakdown: identifyPeaks()
 This function takes in a sound recording and identifies all the pulses in it, and tabulates their location (in samples) and amplitude (for both the high amplitude peak and the negative amplitude peak).